 We eventually upgraded to the GMF55, which was almost identical to the yellow unit, with exception of a copy of the Danfoss Compressor, and digital controls.

 This was put in the back of our Land Cruiser and has been set and forget in terms of temperature.
-This was also a ‘seconds’ buy, and we’ve had this unit for about 5 years too, with no issues.
-It now lives in our Dmax full time, and gets used as necessary.
+This was also a ‘seconds’ buy, and we had this unit for about 5 years too, with no issues.

 The third Evakool that we still own is an 82L fibreglass unit, that came with our Reconn R2 Hypercamper.
 This is also a fridge freezer, but is split about 2/3 of the way.
-We’ve used this now for over a year (and its 2 years old) with no issues.
+We’ve used this now for about 4 years now (and its just over 5 years old).

-I have a number of friends and family that also run the Evakool Fridges and have had no issues.
+I have a number of friends and family that also run the Evakool Fridges and they’ve have had minimal to no issues.
 They are a great product, and I have no need to change any of ours out.

 Evakool Fridge problems